Sparse hierarchical interaction learning with epigraphical projection: Abstract

 \section{Abstract}

-This work focus on regression optimization problem with hierarchical interactions between variables, which is beyond the additive models in the traditional linear regression.
-We investigate more specifically two different fashions encountered in the literature to deal with this problem: ``hierNet" and structural-sparsity regularization, and study their connections.
-We propose a primal-dual proximal algorithm based on epigraphical projection to optimize a general formulation of this learning problem.
-The experimental setting first highlights the improvement of the proposed procedure compared to state-of-the-art methods based on fast iterative shrinkage-thresholding algorithm (i.e.~FISTA) or alternating direction method of multipliers (i.e.~ADMM) and second we provide fair comparisons between the different hierarchical penalizations.
-The experiments are conducted both on the synthetic and real data, and they clearly show that the proposed primal-dual proximal algorithm based on epigraphical projection is efficient and effective to solve and investigate the question of the hierarchical interaction learning problem.
+This work focuses on learning optimization problems with quadratical interactions between variables, which go beyond the additive models of traditional linear learning.
+We investigate more specifically two different methods encountered in the literature to deal with this problem: ``hierNet" and structured-sparsity regularization, and study their connections.
+We propose a primal-dual proximal algorithm based on an epigraphical projection to optimize a general formulation of these learning problems.
+The experimental setting first highlights the improvement of the proposed procedure compared to state-of-the-art methods based on fast iterative shrinkage-thresholding algorithm (i.e.~FISTA) or alternating direction method of multipliers (i.e.~ADMM), and then, using the proposed flexible optimization framework, we provide fair comparisons between the different hierarchical penalizations and their improvement over the standard $\ell_1$-norm penalization.
+The experiments are conducted both on synthetic and real data, and they clearly show that the proposed primal-dual proximal algorithm based on epigraphical projection is efficient and effective to solve and investigate the problem of hierarchical interaction learning.